Step 1: Antique Gun Appraisal

 As an aside, this also lets you see listings that never sold on some platforms.
 It’s worth looking at them too because they can help you identify what prices may be too high for the model.

-Stage 2: Where to Sell Your Antique Guns
+Step 2: Where to Sell - Who Buys Antique Guns?

 Once you’ve had it appraised, it’s time to sell!
 There are at least 5 ways to sell an antique gun in the US, with each one having its pros and cons.